astrumai/radnet/README.md

                         Number of classes in the dataset --up_mode {upconv, upsample}
                         Type of upsampling
-  --augment {yes, no}   Whether to augment the train images or not --augment_type {geometric, image, both}
+  --augment             Whether to augment the train images or not --augment_type {geometric, image, both}
                         Which type of augmentation to choose from: geometric, brightness or both